yabellini/SitioAcademico/content/en/talk/AgroTICsLiceo/index.md

 slides:
 summary: In this talk I present INTA, R-Ladies and the developments we make in the EEA Anguil with information technology for the farm.
 This activity was made within the framework of the INTA study commission agreement with the Liceo Informático University College.
 tags: []
 title: AgICT.
-Taking computing to the field (AgroTICs.
-Llevando la informática al campo)
+Taking computing to the field
 url_code: ""
 url_pdf: "AgroTICS2017.pdf"
 url_slides: ""